 Your tax-deductible gift today will help EdChoice promote educational choice through our research and advocacy efforts.
 With your help, America can achieve our vision of universal educational choice for all families.

 Wisconsin’s Special Needs Scholarship Program, enacted in 2015, is the state’s fourth school voucher program.
-This program became available for families to use in the 2016–17 school year.
+This program was launched for families to use in the 2016–17 school year.
 Learn more about the program’s details, including eligibility, funding, regulations, and more, on this page.

 Wisconsin enacted this individual tax deduction in 2013 and launched it in 2014.
 All taxpaying families in the state are eligible and can apply for an individual tax deduction after paying for K–12 private school tuition.
 Learn more about this program, including eligibility, rules and regulations here.